voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Alfred

 Make sure the 'Alfred' plugin is enabled in the `action` section of the configuration.
 Then, change focus once.
-Every time you change the focus the Alfred workflow is rebuild, specifically for the area you've selected.
+Every time you change the focus the Alfred workflow is rebuilt, specifically for the area you've selected.
 This includes registering the workflow in Alfred.

 ### About Ruby versions